The Challenges of Designing a Free-Position, Multi-Device System

 While it might sound like a modern-age feat, the concept of transmitting power through a magnetic field has existed for more than a century.
 Nikola Tesla, the famous inventor, filed a patent in 1897 for the Tesla Coil; his design is the basis for wireless power transfer as we know it today.

-Riffing off Tesla’s discovery of wireless power transfer through magnetics, companies have been experimenting with transmitting power between two perfectly aligned coils since the last few decades of the 20th century.
+Starting with Tesla’s discovery of wireless power transfer through magnetics, companies have been experimenting with transmitting power between two perfectly aligned coils since the last few decades of the 20th century.
 The Qi Standard, which was established in 2007, continued to build off that model and has been standardizing the single-coil to single-coil implementation ever since.

 Despite how long the base technology has been around, transmitting systems that can charge multiple devices using free-position technology present a whole new set of challenges that are not currently well-understood.
 These challenges stem from misalignment, magnetic field interference, the need to navigate protocols that weren’t designed with free-position in mind, and other limitations related to physics.

-1. Remaining within the confines of Qi
+1. Remaining Within the Confines of Qi

 The first major hurdle of free-position technology is the requirement to stay within the confines of the Qi Standard.